BattMoTeam/BattMo.jl/joss/paper.md

 open-source battery modelling codes have been released including PyBaMM [@sulzer2021python], cideMOD [@CiriaAylagas2022], LIONSIMBA [@torchio2016lionsimba], PETLion [@Berliner_2021], and MPET, among others.
 These open-source modelling frameworks help the battery community reduce the cost of model development and help ensure the validity and the reproducibility of findings.
 Yet there remains a clear need for tools that (i) address both Li-ion and post-Li-ion chemistries, (ii) support full 3D cell simulations, and (iii) combine computational efficiency with broad accessibility.

-BattMo.jl responds to this need by putting effort into creating a flexible model architecture, providing a framework for 3D simulations together with a library of standard battery geometries, offering very short runtimes (e.g., ~400 ms for a standard P2D discharge), and by laying an emphasis on usability and accesibility through its intuitive API and [graphical interface](https://app.batterymodel.com/).
-Furthermore, BattMo has an in-house API for adjoint-based optimization, allowing robust parameter calibration and design optimization.
+BattMo.jl responds to this need by putting effort into creating a flexible model architecture, providing a framework for 3D simulations together with a library of standard battery geometries, offering very short runtimes (e.g., ~500 ms for a standard P2D discharge), and by laying an emphasis on usability and accessibility through its intuitive API and [graphical interface](https://app.batterymodel.com/).
+In addition, BattMo features an in-house API for adjoint-based optimization, making parameter calibration and design optimization both robust and convenient through a familiar interface.

-# Architecture
+# High-level Architecture
-The architecture of BattMo.jl is designed to be both modular and extensible, enabling users to combine standard battery models with customized physics and workflows.
+The high-level architecture of BattMo.jl is designed to be both modular and extensible, enabling users to combine standard battery models with customized physics and workflows.
 At its core, the framework separates the physical model definition (what equations to solve) from the simulation configuration (what parameters and settings to apply).
-This design allows researchers to start with standard models, extend them with degradation, and scale simulations from simple pseudo-2D cases to realistic 3D geometries, all without restructuring the workflow.
+This design allows researchers to start with standard models, extend them with for example degradation, and scale simulations from simple pseudo-2D cases to realistic 3D geometries, all without restructuring the workflow.

-Figure \ref{fig:backend} shows the high-level architecture of BattMo.jl.
-The framework is configured through five different input sets, all of which can be provided in JSON format:
+Figure \ref{fig:backend} shows the high-level architecture of some of the core workflows in BattMo.jl.
+The BattMo framework is configured through five different input sets, all of which can be provided in JSON format:

 - Cell parameters: descriptions of the cell geometry, electrodes, and electrolyte materials.
 - Cycling protocol: specification of operating conditions, such as current profiles or voltage limits.